-(b) ENA has all requisite corporate power and authority to own its respective properties and assets and to carry on its respective businesses as currently conducted and as proposed to be conducted as of the date of this Agreement.
-ENA has all requisite corporate power and authority to execute, deliver and perform its obligations under each Operational Agreement.
+(b) ENA has all requisite corporate power and authority to execute, deliver and perform its obligations under each Operational Agreement.

-(c) Each Operational Agreement to which ENA is a party has been duly authorized, executed and delivered by ENA and constitutes a legal, valid and binding obligation of ENA enforceable against it in accordance with its terms, except as such enforceability may be, limited by applicable bankruptcy, insolvency, fraudulent transfer, reorganization, moratorium or other laws from time to time in effect relating to creditors' rights generally and to general equity principles.

-(d) The execution, delivery and performance by ENA of each Operational Agreement to which it is a party, and all other agreements and instruments to be executed and delivered by ENA pursuant hereto or thereto or in connection herewith or therewith, and compliance with the terms and provisions hereof and thereof, do not and will not (i) violate any provision of any law, statute, rule or regulation, order, writ, judgment, injunction, decree, governmental permit, determination or award having applicability to ENA or any of its properties or assets, (ii) conflict with or result in a breach or violation of or constitute a default under any provision of the charter documents, bylaws or other comparable documents of ENA or (iii) require any consent, approval or notice under or result in a violation or breach of or constitute (with or without due notice or lapse of time or both) a default (or give rise to any right of termination, cancellation or acceleration) under any note, bond, mortgage, license, contract, agreement or loan or credit agreement to which ENA is a party or by which ENA or any of its properties or assets may be bound or affected.
+(c) The execution, delivery and performance by ENA of each Operational Agreement to which it is a party, and all other agreements and instruments to be executed and delivered by ENA pursuant hereto or thereto or in connection herewith or therewith, and compliance with the terms and provisions hereof and thereof, do not and will not (i) violate any provision of any law, statute, rule or regulation, order, writ, judgment, injunction, decree, governmental permit, determination or award having applicability to ENA or any of its properties or assets, (ii) conflict with or result in a breach or violation of or constitute a default under any provision of the charter documents, bylaws or other comparable documents of ENA or (iii) require any consent, approval or notice under or result in a violation or breach of or constitute (with or without due notice or lapse of time or both) a default (or give rise to any right of termination, cancellation or acceleration) under any note, bond, mortgage, license, contract, agreement or loan or credit agreement to which ENA is a party or by which ENA or any of its properties or assets may be bound or affected.

-(e) There is no action or proceeding pending or, to the knowledge of ENA, contemplated or threatened against or affecting ENA or its properties or assets before or by any Governmental Authority, which relates to or challenges the legality, validity or enforceability of any Operational Agreement or the ability or obligation of ENA to perform fully on a timely basis any obligation which it has or shall have under any Operational Agreement.

-(f) No authorization, consent, approval, waiver, license, qualification or formal exemption from, nor any filing, declaration, qualification or registration with, any Governmental Authority or any other Person is required in connection with the execution, delivery or performance by ENA of each Operational Agreement.
+(d) No authorization, consent, approval, waiver, license, qualification or formal exemption from, nor any filing, declaration, qualification or registration with, any Governmental Authority or any other Person is required in connection with the execution, delivery or performance by ENA of each Operational Agreement.

-(g) To the best of ENA's knowledge, none of the information supplied by ENA to Customer contains any untrue statement of a material fact or omits to state any material fact which is required to be stated therein or which is necessary in order to make the statements therein, in light of the circumstances under which they were made, not misleading.

 11.3 Acknowledgments .

-(a) Customer acknowledges that ENA shall be entitled to utilize the Transportation Contracts during the Term as ENA in its sole discretion shall determine and for ENA's own account, subject to the terms and conditions of this Agreement and the Gas Sale Contract.
-Customer acknowledges that it has waived and relinquished any rights or claims it might have or be deemed to have with respect to the utilization of the Transportation Contracts during the Term, except with respect to the Excluded Liabilities.
+(a) Palo Alto acknowledges that ENA shall be entitled to utilize the Transportation Contracts during the Term as ENA in its sole discretion shall determine and for ENA's own account, subject to the terms and conditions of this Agreement and the Gas Sale Contract.
+Palo Alto acknowledges that it has waived and relinquished any rights or claims it might have or be deemed to have with respect to the utilization of the Transportation Contracts during the Term, except with respect to the Excluded Liabilities.